sprachlust/dailynovice/content/index.md

 ---
-title: index.md
+title: 🌲 Archway
 ---

 Welcome to the dailynovice's digital garden.
-You are now standing at the archway.
+You are now standing at the ARCHWAY.

 Pick where you want to go.